spockele/palila_gui/README.md

 ---
 ## References
-[1] R. Merino-Martínez, B. von den Hoff, and D. G. Simons, ‘Design and Acoustic Characterization of a Psycho-acoustic listening facility’, in Proceedings of the 29th international congress on sound and vibration, E. Carletti, Ed., Prague, Czech Republic: IIAV CZECH s.r.o., Jul.
-2023, pp. 274–281.
+<a id="merinomartinez_2023"> [1] R. Merino-Martínez, B. von den Hoff, and D. G. Simons, ‘Design and Acoustic Characterization of a Psycho-acoustic listening facility’, in Proceedings of the 29th international congress on sound and vibration, E. Carletti, Ed., Prague, Czech Republic: IIAV CZECH s.r.o., Jul.
+2023, pp. 274–281.</a>